nanovazquez/nanovazquez.github.com/_posts/2012-07-03-playing-with-metro-style-apps-aka-listview-generator.markdown

 ![some example of what you may get](https://github.com/nanovazquez/ListView-layout-generator/raw/master/sample.png)

 For now, you can play with the values and learn what they are for.
-In the next days, I'll write a new post explaining them in detail.
+In the few next days, I'll write a new post explaining them in detail.
 Stay tuned!